awsdocs/aws-kms-developer-guide/doc_source/services-parameter-store.md

 }
 ```

 To decrypt the parameter value before returning it, set the `WithDecryption` parameter of `GetParameter` to `true`\.
-When you use `WithDecryption`, Parameter Store calls the AWS KMS [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) API operation on your behalf to decrypt the parameter value\.
+When you use `WithDecryption`, Parameter Store calls the AWS KMS [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation on your behalf to decrypt the parameter value\.
 As a result, the `GetParameter` request returns the parameter with a plaintext parameter value, as shown in the following example\.

 ```
 $  aws ssm get-parameter --name MyParameter --with-decryption